cakephp/docs/en/models/saving-your-data.rst

     ?>

-As a rule, when working with hasOne, hasMany, and belongsTo associations, its all about keying.
+As a rule, when working with hasOne, hasMany, and belongsTo associations, it's all about keying.
 The basic idea is to get the key from one model and place it in the foreign key field on the other.
 Sometimes this might involve using the ``$id`` attribute of the model class after a ``save()``, but other times it might just